inmanta/inmanta-core/docs/administrators/auth.rst

    :width: 100%
    :align: center

-   Allow implicits flows (others may be disabled) and configure allowed callback urls of the dashboard.
+   Allow implicit flows (others may be disabled) and configure allowed callback urls of the web-console.

 Add a mapper to add custom claims to the issued tokens for the API client type.
 Open de mappers tab of your new client and click
 `add`.